ivzb/achievers_server/README.md

 6. extract framework models from app models
 7. replace paging concept with later/after as implemented in achievement controller
 8. update readme with available endpoints
+9. refactor app/db/ as it should recieve some abstraction
+10. extract limit const from db.go to config and pass it when instantiate